Changissnz/selfinterest/README.md

 kind of media.
 In all, there was asymmetry present in the use of this media due to not every possible agent being a participant, and asymmetry by participants diverting towards alternative forms to this media as solution to its problems.

+## More on philosophies of self-interest #70

+Oftentimes in life, a belief in the inherent goodness of things is required of one for them to be at ease with proceeding forward in however which way.